sauceori/basic-python-adts/README.txt

 When all the ADTs had been written and their tests came back ok, I wrote up some use-case scenarios for the data structures to create acceptance tests that showcase as much of their functionality as possible and added these tests to the end of the corresponding modules in the test package.
+    After writing all of my ADTs, ensuring they passed my test harness, and writing acceptance tests for them I performed some code cleanup and other minor improvements.
+This included: improving the encapsulation of the Node and List classes, updating my test suites to reflect these changes, minor improvements to documentation and tests, and adding new comments where I noticed they were lacking.
+Finally, I generated new .html docs to reflect the changed I had made.
     I based the public interfaces of my ADTs on these three videos from UC San Diego on linked-lists, stacks, and queues.
 I had recently seen these videos when I was brushing up on my knowledge of data structures and implementing them in C, so they seemed like a good fit for this